 • Do not disconnect.
 Until told by an emergency dispatcher, do not disconnect a 911 call.
 If inadvertently disconnected, call back immediately.

 • Keep the service address up to date.
-We will attempt to provide the emergency operator with your service address, so please ensure that the latest information is on file and always accurate.
-Before members of your organization use Conterra VoIP Services service from a new location, they should submit a move order by contacting Conterra Customer Service at 888-266-4836.
-There may be a delay in making the new registered location available to properly route 911 calls and to advise emergency personnel of your newly registered location.
+We will pass along to the emergency operator the device address that you provided to us.
+It is your responsibility to ensure that the latest information is on file and always accurate.
+Before members of your organization use Conterra VoIP Services service from a new location, they must update their location information by contacting Conterra at 1-800-634-1374.
+We will promptly update the appropriate databases with the new information, but there may be a delay in making the new registered location available to properly route 911 calls and to advise emergency personnel of your newly registered location.

 Important Differences Between 911 Services Available with Conterra Interconnected VoIP Services versus Traditional Wireline Phone Service